-We’ve done small booths at local festivals before, but nothing like this.
+We’ve done small booths at local festivals, but nothing like this.
 My job was to design a functional espresso bar and workspace, plan a feasible drinks program, and determine how to serve really good drinks to an absurd amount of people.

-Below are three things I recommend, should a multinational conglomerate hire your café to operate a pop-up at a highly attended festival (or if you just get unexpectedly busy overnight).
+Below are three things I recommend should a multinational conglomerate hire your café to operate a pop-up at a highly attended festival (or if you just get unexpectedly busy overnight).

-The first thought I had when receiving the pop-up proposal was, “We’re doing drip coffee.”
+When receiving the pop-up proposal, I first thought was, “We’re doing drip coffee.”
 At the Rose, we brew our house coffee in a slew of fifty-one-ounce french presses, which we serve immediately or decant into an airpot.
 We also brew coffees to order via AeroPress and Clever Dripper, but for this unprecedented high-volume scenario, I knew that a dual station 1.5 gallon Fetco brewer was the way to go.

 In addition to drip coffee, a trio of teas, and espresso drinks, we served a tea latte called the Black Rose.
 It’s a rose-scented black tea brewed double-strength with rose petals, sweetened with an anise and black peppercorn syrup, spiced up with Scrappy’s Orleans bitters, and topped with steamed milk.
 Instead of brewing and building them all to order, I made the Black Rose in nine-liter batches, bitters and all, and bottled it.

-At the Rose, we use two tickets per order—one at the bar for drinks and one in the kitchen for food, so the cooks and baristas each read their own order tickets.
-At the pop-up we all had to share one ticket per order, so verbal communication was key.
+We staffed the pop-up with four people in specific roles.
 The cashier would immediately serve any grab-and-go food items for the customer, read their order back to them, then pass the ticket to the barista.
 The barista would call out any brewed coffees or teas needed while continuously pulling shots and steaming on the left side of the espresso machine.
 I, as a floater, would grab brewed coffees and teas, relay toast or porridge orders to the cook, and assist the barista.